 WATERTOWN — In an effort to raise money for his re-election campaign, Assemblyman Mark C. Walczyk, R-Watertown, on Wednesday will be biking all the way across the 116th Assembly District.

 Starting at 11 a.m.
-Wednesday, Mr. Walczyk will bike 116 miles — chosen to match the 116th Assembly District — from Westcott Beach State Park in Jefferson County, west to Robert Moses State Park in St. Lawrence County.
+Wednesday, Mr. Walczyk will bike 116 miles — chosen to match the 116th Assembly District — from Westcott Beach State Park in Jefferson County, east to Robert Moses State Park in St. Lawrence County.

 “We were thinking about different, creative ways to raise money, and I was looking at the map at one point and wondered how long it would be to bike across this Assembly district,” Mr. Walczyk said.
 “Coincidentally, it’s almost exactly 116 miles across the district.”